-After the flag drops rider 1 leaves the line and and rides to the top of the arena.
-They must go around the pole at the top before then heading down the arena.
+After the flag drops rider 1 leaves the line and dismounts the pony.
 They must then go over the stepping stones, touching all six stones without placing their foot back on the ground in between.
-They must then remount before crossing the line.
-Must be led only by the rein as you are crossing the stepping stones in this race.
+After remounting they go around the top pole before doing the same on the way back, touching each stone before remounting.